 As parents we think we are going to remember every detail about our kids, what they do each day, and all their milestones.
 However, in reality there is no way we can remember absolutely everything.
 So I take lots of pictures, videos, create photo books, take notes, and complete baby books and school books to look back and remember everything.
 Moreover these are precious keepsakes for my kids so they can look back someday on their childhood too.

-Get your Recording Kids Memories and Recording Baby Moments Printables in my free resource library by signing up below.
+Get your FREE Monthly Recording Kids Memories Template and the FREE Recording Baby Moments Tracker by signing up below.